xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | Default Vote (Latest stable release) | Yes |
 | Pre-amendment functionality retired? | Yes |

 Fixes a bug in transaction processing that causes some invalid [PaymentChannelClaim][] transactions to fail with the wrong error code.
-Without this amendment, the transactions have a `tec`-class result code despite not being included in a ledger.
+Without this amendment, the transactions have a <span class="code-snippet">tec</span>-class result code despite not being included in a ledger.

-With this amendment, the transactions fail with a more appropriate result code, `temBAD_AMOUNT`, instead.
+With this amendment, the transactions fail with a more appropriate result code, <span class="code-snippet">temBAD_AMOUNT</span>, instead.

 ## fix1513